Gallbladder Cancer Causes/Risk Factors

 Treatment of Gallbladder Cancer

 If the tumor is resectable, first line of management is surgery.
 The standard surgical procedure performed is radical cholecystectomy.
 Gallbladder is situated on the inferior aspect of right lobe of liver adhered to it.
-Gallbladder is removed along with this part of liver to which it is adhered.
-Standard lyphadenectomy along with resection this whole procedure is called as radical cholecystectomy.
+Gallbladder is removed along with this part of liver to which it is adhered and standard lymphadenectomy is done.
 Cystic duct margin is sent for frozen section intra-operatively and if it comes to be positive then common bile duct is also excised and then Roux-en-Y Hepatico-jejunostomy is performed.
 Extended right hepatectomy is done if tumor is located at the neck and involve right sided portal structures. with liver bed and lympadenectomy is done.
 Staging laparoscopy is first step.
 There is high incidence of metastases which are missed on pre-operative imaging, which can be detected on staging laparoscopy and morbidity of long incision can be avoided